Francis William Beaumont: Family background

-Francis William Lionel Collings Beaumont was born on 6 August 1903 at Lawshall in Suffolk.
+Francis William Beaumont was born on 6 August 1903 at Lawshall in Suffolk.
 He was the second child of Dudley and Sibyl Beaumont, daughter of William Frederick Collings, who ruled the island of Sark as seigneur (feudal lord).
-Sark is a self-governing territory that is part of the Bailiwick of Guernsey, a British Crown Dependency in the English Channel off the coast of Normandy.
+Sark is a self-governing territory in the Bailiwick of Guernsey, a British Crown Dependency in the English Channel off the coast of Normandy.
 The island has been called one of the last feudal outposts in Western Europe, a term used by Beaumont's mother to describe the island's political system.
 Beaumont was named after his grandfather, William Frederick Collings, the 20th Seigneur of Sark, but was often called by his nickname, Buster.
 On his father's side of the family, Beaumont descended from a line of notable British Army officers.
 His father served in France during the First World War and died in 1918 during the Spanish flu pandemic.
-His grandfather, William Spencer Beaumont, was a captain in the 14th King's Hussars cavalry regiment, while his great-great grandfather, John Thomas Barber Beaumont, was a well known miniature painter who in 1803, during the Napoleonic Wars, raised The Duke of Cumberland's Sharp Shooters corps.
+His grandfather, William Spencer Beaumont, was a captain in the 14th King's Hussars cavalry regiment, while his great-great-grandfather, John Thomas Barber Beaumont, was a well known miniature painter who in 1803, during the Napoleonic Wars, raised a corps of Riflemen, The Duke of Cumberland's Sharp Shooters.

 In 1927, Beaumont's grandfather died and his mother inherited the fief.
 As the oldest son, Beaumont was the heir apparent to the seigneurship.